mcosovic/JuliaGrid.jl/docs/src/tutorials/observabilityAnalysis.md

 nothing # hide
 ```

 After determining the islands, the observability analysis merges these islands in a manner that protects previously determined observable states from being altered by the new set of equations defined by the additional measurements, called pseudo-measurements.
-In general, this can be achieved by ensuring that the set of new measurements forms a non-redundant set [monticellibook; Sec.
+In general, this is done by ensuring that the set of new measurements forms a non-redundant set [monticellibook; Sec.
 7.3.2](@cite), i.e., the set of equations must be linearly independent with respect to the global system.
 The goal of observability restoration is to find this non-redundant set.

 The outcome of the island detection step results in the power system being divided into ``m`` islands.
-Subsequently, we focus on the set of measurements ``\mathcal M_\mathrm{r} \subset \mathcal M``, which exclusively consists of:
+Then focus on the set of measurements ``\mathcal M_\mathrm{r} \subset \mathcal M``, which exclusively consists of:
 * active power injection measurements at tie buses,
 * bus voltage phasor measurements.
 These measurements are retained from the phase where we identify observable islands and are crucial in determining whether we need additional pseudo-measurements to be included in the measurement set ``\mathcal M``.
 In this specific example, we do not have active power injection measurements at tie buses remaining after the identification of maximal-observable islands.
 However, if we proceed with flow-observable islands to the restoration step, we will have two injection measurements at buses `2` and `3`.

 Next, let us introduce the matrix ``\mathbf M_\mathrm{r} \in \mathbb{R}^{r \times m}``, where ``r = |\mathcal M_\mathrm{r}|``.
 This matrix can be conceptualized as the coefficient matrix of a reduced network, with ``m`` columns corresponding to islands and ``r`` rows associated with the set ``\mathcal M_\mathrm{r}``.
 More precisely, if we construct the coefficient matrix ``\mathbf H_\mathrm{r}`` linked to the set ``\mathcal M_\mathrm{r}`` in the DC framework, the matrix ``\mathbf M_\mathrm{r}`` can be constructed by summing the columns of ``\mathbf H_\mathrm{r}`` that belong to a specific island [manousakis2010observability](@cite).

-Subsequently, the user needs to establish a set of pseudo-measurements, where measurements must also come in pairs.
-Let us create that set:
+Next, define a set of pseudo-measurements, where measurements must also come in pairs.
+Create that set:
 ```@example ACObservability
 pseudo = measurement(system)